Arrival (ABBA album): Release

-Arrival was released in 11 October 1976.
+Arrival was released on 11 October 1976.
 The album was first released on compact disc (CD) in 1984 and then re-issued in digitally remastered form a total of four times; first in 1997, then in 2001, 2005 as part of The Complete Studio Recordings box set, and again in 2006 (as a special Deluxe Edition).

-On 7 October 2016, the album was reissued for its 40th anniversary as a multi format release that included: a 45 RPM half-speed mastered double vinyl edition of the album, done by Abbey Road Studios on 12" black 180g vinyl; a seven-inch box set of the singles "Dancing Queen", "Knowing Me, Knowing You", "Fernando" and "Money, Money, Money", pressed on colored vinyl; and 7" picture discs of each of these four singles.
+On 7 October 2016, the album was reissued for its 40th anniversary as a multi format release that included: a 45 rpm half-speed mastered double vinyl edition of the album, done by Abbey Road Studios on 12-inch black 180 g vinyl; a seven-inch box set of the singles "Dancing Queen", "Knowing Me, Knowing You", "Fernando" and "Money, Money, Money", pressed on colored vinyl; and 7" picture discs of each of these four singles.
 The liner notes on the double LP release featured new liner notes by Swedish journalist Jan Gradvall, who also conducted a new interview with Michael B. Tretow.